gdams/adoptium/content/blog/removal-of-centos7-eclipse-temurin-images/index.md

 ### Important Note on Package Manager

 When migrating to UBI9-minimal, note that the package manager differs from CentOS 7.
 Instead of yum, you will need to use microdnf.
+While we encourage the transition to UBI9-minimal, it is important to note that there may be fewer packages available in the UBI9-minimal repositories compared to CentOS 7.
+This could potentially impact the migration of some applications.
+We recommend reviewing your application's dependencies and verifying the availability of required packages in UBI9-minimal ahead of the migration.

 #### Example Package Installation